stevensblueprint/blueprint_website/src/about.md

 title: About
 layout: _layouts/About.jsx
 values:
+  - header: Empowering Communities Through Technology
+    icon: ../assets/vector/world_icon.svg
+    text: We build impactful, open-source solutions that help nonprofits serve their communities more effectively.
-  - header: Innovation
+  - header: Taking Initiative and Driving Innovation
     icon: ../assets/vector/wrench_icon.svg
-    text: We as Blueprint members recognize that change is both inevitable and necessary.
-We are committed to innovate and emphasize effective solutions as needed in order to remain relevant - nothing is sacred.
-We welcome new ideas and diverse thinking.
+    text: We encourage our members to be proactive, take ownership of their work, and push the boundaries of what student-led teams can achieve.
-  - header: Growth
+  - header: Fostering Growth Through Hands-On Experience
     icon: ../assets/vector/tree_icon.svg
-    text: We as Blueprint members value the academic, social, and personal growth of our peers.
-We constantly seek to perpetuate the cycle of learning and teaching, for our benefit and for others.
-We strive to offer a helping hand in times of need and help each other.
-  - header: Community
-    icon: ../assets/vector/world_icon.svg
-    text: We as Blueprint members seek to cherish our time spent together.
-We develop meaningful relationships that extend well beyond the scope of the organization.
-We value each other as individuals and appreciate our differences.
+    text: We provide students with real-world project opportunities, challenging them to develop technical, leadership, and problem-solving skills.
 team:
   - name: Christian Apostol
     role: President